-The WG notes that there are a number of different assays and instruments that are appropriate to perform the one-stage clotting factor assay.
-Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
+In patients being treated with emicizumab, Factor VIII inhibitors can only be measured using a chromogenic assay with bovine reagents.
+The WG notes that there may be a number of different assays and instruments that are appropriate to perform the chromogenic substrate assay.]]Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
 Because results can vary with the instrumentation and reagents, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.
+Use of a central laboratory for multi-center clinical trials is strongly encouraged.

-Standard Half-life Factor IX Products: Population-based Pharmacokinetic Study
+Extended Half-life Factor VIII Products: Population-based Pharmacokinetic Study

-The WG recommends that investigators follow parameters outlined by the International Society on Thrombosis and Haemostasis Subcommittee on Factor VIII, Factor IX and Rare Coagulation Disorders (Iorio et al., 2017).
-These parameters include taking two measurements at least 24 hours apart after a routine dose of the extended half-life product (i.e., no washout period and no standardized dose) at the following timepoints:
+The WG recommends that investigators follow parameters outlined by the International Society on Thrombosis and Haemostasis Subcommittee on Factor VIII, Factor VIII and Rare Coagulation Disorders (Iorio et al., 2017).
+These parameters include taking two to three measurements at least 12 hours apart in the after a routine dose of the extended half-life product (i.e., no washout period and no standardized dose) at the following timepoints:

+- 4-8 hours after infusion;

-- 24-36 hours after infusion; and - 48-60 hours after infusion.
+- 16-28 hours after infusion; and

+- 40-60 hours after infusion.